vin-mfvhn/mfv-hackathon-ux-agent/docs/mfui-knowledge-base.md

 - Export types for consumption by applications

 ### Testing Pattern
-- Unit tests for complex components using Vitest
+- Unit tests for complex components using Vitest and Testing Library
 - Storybook stories for visual documentation and testing
-- Testing Library for user interaction testing
-- MSW for API mocking in integration tests
+- Use composeStories to reuse Storybook stories in tests
+- Accessibility-first testing with semantic queries (getByRole, getByLabelText)
+- Follow AAA pattern (Arrange-Act-Assert) in test structure

 ### Accessibility Requirements
 - WCAG 2.2 Level A compliance